 MD Workers' Comp: Key Details

 - Sole proprietors are excluded from compulsory Workers' Comp coverage, but can include themselves in their policy if they complete Maryland's Sole Proprietor Status as a Covered Employee Form.

 - Some employees who do not require coverage are…

 - Independent contractors on farms, other than migrant workers.

 - Owner-operators of large tractor-trailer vehicles.

-- You may purchase coverage through Maryland's Injured Workers Insurance Fund, which operates in competition with private insurers in the state.
+- You may purchase coverage through Maryland's Chesapeake Employers' Insurance Company, which operates in competition with private insurers in the state.
 Self-insurance is permitted, as well as purchasing coverage through private carriers.

 Find more details about Workers' Compensation requirements in Maryland from the state's Workers' Compensation Commission.